-Contact the Disability Practitioner (who may be called Disability Adviser or Disability Liaison Officer, etc.) within your new education provider as early as possible - ideally at least 8 weeks before semester starts.
+Contact the Disability Practitioner (who may be called Disability Adviser or Disability Liaison Officer, etc.) within your new Higher Education or VET provider as early as possible - ideally at least 8 weeks before semester starts.

-It's important to do this even if you have only applied for a course and not received your offer yet.
-This gives the education provider time to assess your requirements and implement the necessary adjustments.
+It's important to do this even if you have only applied for a course and have not received your offer yet.
+This gives the education provider time to assess your requirements and follow up organising the necessary adjustments.

-The first meeting with the Disability Practitioner usually provides an overview of all the required services and supports and identifies any gaps.
+The first meeting with the Disability Practitioner usually provides an overview of all the required services and supports, and identifies any gaps.
 You can include others in this meeting.

 Take a family member who can help explain what you need and take down details.
-Try to get your NDIS Local Area Coordinator (LAC) or Support Coordinator to come along as well.
+Try to get your NDIS Local Area Coordinator (LAC) or Support Coordinator to attend as well.